MostafaRefaatElAdl/weather-journal-app/README.md

 # Weather-Journal-App
 ![image](https://user-images.githubusercontent.com/90541446/167232045-600a3740-0caf-46e9-b893-10d99c733254.png)

-an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App. using only HTML, bootstrap, Javascript and Node.
+An asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App. using only HTML, bootstrap, Javascript and Node.

 # Table of contents